CBorowski-dev/docs-operaton-org/content/webapps/cockpit/batch/batch-operation.md

 ---

 {{< enterprise >}}
-Please note that this feature is only included in the enterprise edition of Camunda 7, it is not available in the community edition.
+Please note that this feature is only included in the enterprise edition of Operaton, it is not available in the community edition.
 {{< /enterprise >}}

 {{< img src="../../img/batch/batch_operation_definition.png" alt="Batch Operation Definition" caption="" >}}